Linkin Park: Musical style and influences

-The vocal interplay between Chester Bennington and Mike Shinoda played as a major part within Linkin Park's music, with Bennington being the lead vocalist and Shinoda as the rapping vocalist.
+The vocal interplay between Bennington and Mike Shinoda played as a major part within Linkin Park's music, with Bennington being the lead vocalist and Shinoda as the rapping vocalist.
 On Linkin Park's third album, Minutes to Midnight, Shinoda sings lead vocals on "In Between", "Hands Held High", and on the B-side "No Roads Left".
 On numerous songs from the band's fourth album, A Thousand Suns, such as the album's singles ("The Catalyst", "Burning in the Skies", "Iridescent"), both Shinoda and Bennington sing.
 The album has been regarded as a turning point in the band's musical career, having a stronger emphasis on electronica.
 James Montgomery, of MTV, compared the record to Radiohead's Kid A, while Jordy Kasko of Review, Rinse, Repeat likened the album to both Kid A and Pink Floyd's landmark album The Dark Side of the Moon.
 Shinoda stated that he and the other band members were deeply influenced by Chuck D and Public Enemy.
 He elaborated: "Public Enemy were very three-dimensional with their records because, although they seemed political, there was a whole lot of other stuff going on in there too.
 It made me think how three-dimensional I wanted our record to be without imitating them of course, and show where we were at creatively".
 One of the record's political elements is its samples of speeches by American political figures.
 A Thousand Suns was described as trip hop, electronic rock, ambient, alternative rock, industrial rock, experimental rock, rap rock, and progressive rock.

 Their fifth album, Living Things, is also an electronic-heavy album, but includes other influences, resulting in a harder sound by comparison.
 The band returned to a heavier sound compared to their last three albums on The Hunting Party, which was described as an alternative metal, nu metal, hard rock, rap rock, and rap metal album.
 Their seventh album, One More Light, was described as pop, pop rock and electropop.